DOI-USGS/ISIS3/Public-Release-Process.md

 In this step, we will upload the build(s) that we just created into the Anaconda Cloud to distribute them to our users.
 Uploading the .tar.bz2 file requires one command, however, non-standard builds (release candidates or custom builds), must be uploaded with a label.

-* If you missed the location in the build command print out, use ```conda build recipe/ --output``` to reprint.
+* If you missed the location of the .tar.bz2 file in the build command print out, use ```conda build recipe/ --output``` to reprint.
 This command does not confirm the file exists - only where it *would* be saved with a successful build.

 * For a standard release, use the command ```anaconda upload -u usgs-astrogeology <path-to-the-.tar.bz2-file>```.
 * For an Release Candidate, use the command ```anaconda upload -u usgs-astrogeology -l RC <path-to-the-.tar.bz2-file>```.